This is an unpublished draft preview that might include content that is not yet approved. The published website is at w3.org/WAI/.

 Script

-1 0:00 - 0:00 When content is accessible, people can perceive it through different senses depending on their needs and preferences.
+When content is accessible, people can perceive it through different senses depending on their needs and preferences.
 For example, some people who can’t see a screen or hear audio, rely on websites and apps that can present the information in different ways.
-We see a collage of five people going about their lives in their different settings [they are the protagonists that we will see in the coming scenes].
+Collage of three people using technology devices.

-4 0:00 - 0:00 People who are deaf-blind also use screen readers to present the information using a device called a refreshable Braille display.
+People who are deaf-blind also use screen readers to present the information using a device called a refreshable Braille display.
 Braille characters are a combination of raised or lowered dots, which people read by scanning over them with their fingertips.
-[New scene; switch to person (#7/Noor) who is featured in a separate video (see Noor’s script).]
-We see the person (#7/Noor) using a portable braille display to read what’s on the screen.
-[We see the screen turned off].
-The person (#7/Noor) is scanning the braille display with their finger tips, and switching to the keyboard to type.
-[This scene is similar to scene in 7 in the Auditory script.]
+Woman who is deaf-blind scans her fingers across a Braille device.

-6 0:00 - 0:00 People who are Deaf or hard of hearing often rely on seeing instead of hearing.
+People who are Deaf or hard of hearing often rely on seeing instead of hearing.
 For example, while watching a video they may use captions or sign language as an alternative to the audio.
-[New scene; switch to person (#6/Martine) who is featured in a separate video (see Martine’s script).]
-We see the person (#6/Martine) in an online meeting with sign language interpreters pinned and with captions turned on.
-This scene is similar to scene 2 in the Martine script.
+Deaf man signs to colleagues on a video call, and an interpreter signs back their verbal response.

 Back to Top